 Within 115 he has collaborated with fellow designer Katherine Gillieson, the artists Cleo Broda and Aileen Harvey (all now ex-115); Simon Jones and Jack Neville (furniture, exhibitions, architecture); the publisher Robin Kinross and the designer/maker partnership of Dan Monck and Duncan Kramer.
 In 2012 he worked again with Robin Kinross and designer/editor Daniel Poyner on a book now published by Hyphen Press [available from bookshops or direct from Hyphen Press].
 More recently he collaborated with fellow 115 member Sarah Monk and 115 alumnus Ben Edmonds on the website design for the podcast Materially Speaking.

-Clients include arts bodies, publishers, educational institutions, local authorities, trade unions and charities as well as photographers, artists, architects, writers and furniture-makers.
+Matter works with arts bodies, publishers, educational institutions, local authorities, trade unions and charities as well as photographers, artists, architects, writers and furniture-makers.
 Rather than imposing an unsuitable ‘style’ or æsthetic, Matter suggests what seems right.
 Avoiding the faddish or fashionable, Matter attempts to produce design solutions appropriate to need and context.
 A Matter touchstone is faith in the organising power of typography to explain.
 Another is a belief that means are as important as ends.
 Experience suggests this happens most rewardingly through partnership between designer and client.
 And Matter always keeps the intended audience uppermost in mind.
-This can best be achieved by intelligence and meticulous attention to all the details, both large and small of every project.
-From the choice of typeface and the space between letters to the material the thing is printed on; from careful email exchanges to a call to check that the completed job arrived on time.
+This can best be achieved by attentiveness and meticulous focus on all the details, both large and small of every project.
+From the choice of typeface and the space between letters, to the material the thing is printed on; from thorough proofing and re-proofing and careful email exchanges, to a call to check that the completed job arrived on time.